| Title: | Feature Extraction and Statistics for Time Series |

 jump |

 Integers at least one to increase speed of the respective smoother.
-Linear interpolation happens between every jump th value.
+Linear interpolation happens between every jumpth value.

 |

-special is used to specify the low-pass filter parameters.
+The lowpass special is used to specify the low-pass filter parameters.

 lowpass(window, degree, jump)